EVENT DESIGN AND CREATIVITY - 2022/3

 The assessment strategy is designed to provide students with the opportunity to demonstrate a detailed and accurate understanding of the design, creativity and the role they play in event creation.

-The essay will explore theoretical ideas and approaches to the concept of event design and the Creative Design Solution will enable creativity to be put into practice.
+The individual evaluation will explore theoretical ideas and approaches to the concept of event design.

 Students receive feedback throughout the semester via face to face teaching which will support them to complete the assessments.

-- To consider, apply and critically evaluate design concepts at events
+- To apply and critically evaluate event design concepts

-- To appreciate and be aware of the creativity and its processes
+- To appreciate and be aware of the importance of creativity and associated processes

 |1||Discuss the design factors that influence the operation, management, theming and staging of events||CP|